Brook House (Park Lane): 1900s renovations

 Ernest Cassel not only bought Brook House, but he also bought the Baron's Scottish estate at Guisachan, near Glen Affric.
 Between 1905 and 1907, Cassel carried out renovations to the property designed by architect Arnold Mitchell and built by the firm of Holland and Hannen.
 The interiors were done by Charles Allom, decorator for the Royal Family.
 The house had 24 bedrooms, 11 reception rooms, a sixty-foot-long ballroom, a grand dining room which had seating for 100 guests, and 800 tons of Tuscan marble in the main hall and staircase alone.

 Cassel's granddaughter, who would later become Edwina, Countess Mountbatten of Burma, from the time she was a child and her mother died, had a room in his home.
 Upon Cassel's death, the house passed to his sister, Wilhelmina Cassel, but Edwina continued to live there.
 She and Louis Mountbatten, 1st Earl Mountbatten of Burma married in a lavish ceremony in 1922 with the Prince of Wales serving as best man and his parents, George V and Mary of Teck, in attendance.
 After the ceremony, the reception was held in Brook House and the couple moved into a suite on the third floor.
 When Wilhelmina Cassel died in 1925, the house became Edwina's outright and the newlyweds remodeled Brook House with a naval motif.
 The master bedroom was designed like the cabin of a battleship, complete with portholes, cork-lined ceiling and brass handrails.

 1930s remodelling

 In 1931, Edwina put the house up for sale, citing high taxes and the cost to maintain the property, but there were some problems with the will, forcing delays.
-George Gee of the building firm Gee, Walker and Slater, bought the major interest and the house was mostly demolished and rebuilt in 1933–35 with neo-Georgian designs similar to the neighboring houses.
+George Gee of the building firm Gee, Walker and Slater Ltd, bought the major interest and the house was mostly demolished and rebuilt in 1933–35 with neo-Georgian designs similar to the neighboring houses.
 Each floor had a single flat.
 The Mountbattens' double-story penthouse was not completed until 1937 and could only be reached by a private, express elevator.
 The lower flats began being rented out and one of the early occupants was Harry Selfridge, who had a flat there in 1936.